Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Floating TOC

-Joplin provides us with a great built-in Markdown TOC feature which let you create the TOC by typing a simple command `[[toc]]` within your notes.
-ReMoods has restyled it and made it float at the bottom right of the Render Viewer.
-It would open up when mouse hovers on the TOC button.
+Joplin provides a great built-in Markdown TOC feature which helps you create the TOC by typing a simple command `[[toc]]` within your notes.
+ReMoods has restyled the TOC and made it float at the bottom right of the Render Viewer.
+It would open up when the mouse hovers on the TOC button.

 ![Screenshot 2022-09-25 032314](https://user-images.githubusercontent.com/110529913/192115112-9432ac02-94de-4894-b0a6-3fcc8333d32f.png)

 ### Hints

 The Markdown TOC feature is disabled by Joplin default.
-To use the Markdown TOC, you should enable the extension manually.
+To use the Markdown TOC, you should enable the extension manually:

-To enable the TOC feature:
 1. Go to `Tools` > `Options` > `Markdown`
 2. Checked `Enable table of contents extension (wysiwyg:no)`
+3. Click `OK`

 [:arrow_up:Back](#table-of-contents)